m7a/lo-maenmpc/README.md

 from the speakers.

 Finally, I usually prefer to use terminal user interfaces.
 Hence I thought about creating my own terminal-based MPD client.
+This was eased by the fact that MPD is designed to permit multiple clients to control it simultaneously.
+I could stay with one of the existent clients and build features into my client on the go and very early have it running along the other (more mature) client already.

 Abstract
 ========